-The Center enthusiastically welcomed Herz's proposal and promised to mobilize the necessary resources-political, legal, financial, material, and above all human-to make it possible for the synagogue to be ready for a dedication on Yom Hashoah 2021, which would begin that year on April 8, 2021.
+enthusiastically welcomed Herz's proposal and promised to mobilize the necessary resources-political, legal, financial, material, and above all human-to make it possible for the synagogue to be ready for a dedication on Yom Hashoah 2021, which would begin that year on April 8, 2021.
 Back in Basel, Herz and his collaborators faced the almost impossible task to create in a minimum amount of time the design for an unprecedented building.
 What were to the basic dimensions and proportions of the synagogue?
 What were to be the mechanisms for the opening of the building?
-How might the bimah (praying platform), aron ha'kodesh (cabinet for the Torah scrolls), the women's gallery, and the ner tamid (eternal light) be placed in this transformative and collapsible space?
-And to what extent was the decorative scheme of the interior to be based on those of the historical wooden synagogues of western Ukraine?
+How might the bimah (praying platform), aron ha'kodesh (cabinet for the Torah scrolls), the women's gallery, and the ner tamid (eternal light) be placed in siddur synagogue opened, it was to this transformative and collapsible decorative scheme of the interior to be based on those of the historical wooden synagogues of western Ukraine?